 Romania is a constitutional republic with a democratic, multiparty parliamentary system.
 The bicameral parliament consists of the Senate and the Chamber of Deputies, both elected by popular vote.
-Observers considered local elections held on September 27 and parliamentary elections held on December 6 to have been generally free and fair and without significant irregularities.
+Observers considered the 2019 presidential election and December 2020 parliamentary elections to have been generally free and fair.

 The Ministry of Internal Affairs is responsible for the General Inspectorate of the Romanian Police, the gendarmerie, border police, the General Directorate for Internal Protection, and the Directorate General for Anticorruption.
-The General Directorate for Internal Protection has responsibility for intelligence gathering, counterintelligence, and preventing and combatting vulnerabilities and risks that could seriously disrupt public order or target Ministry of Internal Affairs operations.
-The minister of interior appoints the head of the directorate.
+The General Directorate for Internal Protection is responsible for intelligence gathering, counterintelligence, and preventing and combatting vulnerabilities and risks that could seriously disrupt public order or target Ministry of Internal Affairs operations.
+The directorate reports to the minister of interior.
 The Romanian Intelligence Service, the domestic security agency, investigates terrorism and national security threats.
-The president nominates and the parliament confirms the service’s director.
+The service reports to the Supreme Council of National Defense.
 Civilian authorities maintained effective control over the intelligence service and the security agencies that reported to the Ministry of Internal Affairs.
-Members of the security forces committed some abuses.
+There were credible reports that members of the security forces committed some abuses.

-Significant human rights issues included: cases of cruel, inhuman, or degrading treatment or punishment by the government; widespread official corruption; lack of investigation and accountability for violence against women and girls; and crimes of violence targeting institutionalized persons with disabilities and members of ethnic minority groups.
+Significant human rights issues included credible reports of: cases of cruel, inhuman, or degrading treatment or punishment by the government; widespread serious official corruption; lack of investigation and accountability for gender-based violence, including but not limited to domestic and intimate partner violence and sexual violence; and abuses targeting institutionalized persons with disabilities.

 The judiciary took steps to prosecute and punish officials who committed abuses, but authorities did not have effective mechanisms to do so and delayed proceedings involving alleged police abuse and corruption, with the result that many of the cases ended in acquittals.
 Impunity for perpetrators of some human rights abuses was a continuing problem.